-Reasonable adjustments will be made for disabled children or children with SEN. Where reasonable force has been used in school parents will be informed and a record of this intervention will be kept in the Headteachers Office in the Behaviour File.
+Reasonable adjustments will be made for disabled children or children with SEN. Where reasonable force has been used in school parents will be informed and a record of this intervention will be kept on the CPOMS system.

 All complaints about the use of force will be thoroughly, speedily and appropriately investigated in line with school's complaint policy.
 The onus is on the person making the complaint to prove that their allegations are true and not the member of staff to show they acted reasonably.
 Suspension is not an automatic response to a complaint being made.